tmfontan/Mothership-Attendance/README.md

 ![Alt Text](Screenshots/Social_Media_Image.jpg)

-Mothership Attendance is a Java Swing / AWT application which functions as an attendance recording tool for a group of custom created attendee accounts.
-Other than the previously mentioned process, the application also gives user’s access to four separate features depending on the their selected account type.
+Mothership Attendance is a Java Swing / AWT application that functions as an attendance recording tool for a group of custom-created attendee accounts.
+Other than the previously mentioned process, the application also gives user’s access to four separate features depending on their selected account type.
 A list of these additional features is provided below:

 *	Profile Customization
 *	Course Creation / Management
 *	Attendee Chat Interface
 *	Attendance Record Manipulation

-The features mentioned above, and their processes of implementation will be explained in depth further on within the report.
+The features mentioned above, and their processes of implementation will be explained in depth further within the report.
 If you wish to skip to a particular section, please click on the corresponding link below in the table of contents:

 #### Table of Contents
 * [Database Implementation](#Database-Implementation)